The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 You can also envision a workflow orchestration between Salesforce and other systems.
 For instance, when a customer case belonging to a particular Account, under the State = ‘New’ is created, then it is sent over to Jira.

 When the dev team starts working on it, an ‘In Progress’ status in Jira puts the case under ‘Working’ in Salesforce.
 Comments and attachments are synced.
 Then when the dev team finally resolves the issue and puts it under ‘Done’ they pass a comment: ‘Issue is fixed, marked for release’ over to the sales team.
-Then the case is marked ‘Solved’ in Salesforce and the comment from Jira is reflected too.

 Use Case 5: Correlate Data between Salesforce and External Systems

-A one-to-one connection between entities residing in Salesforce and other systems is sometimes needed.
 Say incidents, problems, RITMs, etc. in ServiceNow need to be connected to a particular case in Salesforce.
 Then the proper status updates, work notes, and other custom fields need to be synced.
 This can bring useful insights for the customer support and sales teams.

-Native Ways to Implement Salesforce Integrations
+Native Salesforce Integrations

-Inbound messages work on data-based integrations.
-Generally used when Java, .Net, or PHP code needs to interact with Salesforce.
-Here, the external system (acting as a client) prepares and submits a request to fetch data from Salesforce (acting as a server).
-The data is fetched from the server and a response is generated.
-This response is then handled by the client, i.e. the external system.
+The external system (acting as a client) prepares and submits a request to fetch data from Salesforce (acting as a server).
+The data is fetched from the server, and a response is generated.
+The client, i.e., the external system, then handles this response.

 For Inbound Salesforce integrations: